krab7191/word-guess-game/README.md

 # word-guess-game
-A version of the age old classic hangman
+A heavy metal themed version of the age old classic hangman